 The project proceeded as follows.
 Having identified currencies of interest, we conducted informal research in public data, news articles, and white papers.
 Our data was then sourced from central banks, government statistics, and economic databases.
 We combined multiple data sources to unify grain, timing, and availability.
 Finally, we proceeded with formal analysis and verification, as described in the remainder of this report.
 (Data wrangling was done using Excel and R. Data sources are listed in the bibliography.)

-On the basis of this research, we identified potentially useful variables: oil price, gold price, USD FX rates (relative to JPY, GBP, SEK, CHF, and EUR), Canadian interest rates, and Gross Domestic Product (GDP) By nationally and industry sector.
+On the basis of this research, we identified potentially useful variables: oil price, gold price, USD FX rates (relative to JPY, GBP, SEK, CHF, and EUR), Canadian interest rates, and Gross Domestic Product (GDP) by country and industry sector.
 Resource data includes both spot (current) and forward (futures) prices.
 The study population includes all days after the introduction of the Euro in 1999.
 From this population, we examined the last 10 years (i.e., 2006-2016), for which reliable and consistent data is available.
 As our study sample contains 3,596 observations, we used a 10% random sample for constructing the model.
 The aim of sampling was to avoid auto-correlation, improve the generalizability of results, and offset the statistical power of large sample sizes.
-With 360 cases in the random sample and approximately 40 variables, the ratio of cases to variables remains above the 5-to-1 threshold recommended by Anscombe.
+With 360 cases in the random sample and approximately 35 variables, the ratio of cases to variables remains above the 5-to-1 threshold recommended by Anscombe.
 (Bootstrapping is discussed below.)
 Our observational unit was one day in this time series.

 The study question is as follows: How can we best predict the average FX rate between the US and Canadian dollars?